heyjoekim/SnowModelDoc/README.md

 - wdir: Wind Direction (0-360 degress)
 - prec: water equivalent Precipitation (mm/dt)

 Your may notice that most reanalysis datasets do not have relh, wspd, or wdir.
 We need to process them!
-This can vary depending on the reanalysis dataset. wspd and wdir can be obtained from the U and V components of the wind. relh calculation will be a little more involved.
+This can vary depending on the reanalysis dataset. wspd and wdir can be obtained from the U and V components of the wind. relh calculation will be a little more involved depending on what variables are available (e.g., dewpoint in ERA5 or specific humidity in NLDAS2).
 Also be careful as reanalysis datasets treat precipitation differently.

 The best method I found is to download these data as netcdf files.
 Process the data and save each input variable that SnowModel needs into its own netcdf file (i.e., save tair to tair.nc, relh to relh.nc).
 We can use ncl to convert these data into a binary file to create th Micromet input file.

-#### 4.2.X NCL: .nc to binary data
+#### 4.2.3 NCL: .nc to binary data
+Glen's code (and Fortran) reads the data as binary files.
+We need to convert our 3 hourly or daily variable files into the correct format.
+I found that using NCL is the most straight forward.
 The following commands in ncl will convert our netcdf files to the binary files
 ```ncl
 f_in = addfile("path_to_netcdf", "r")
 var = f_in->var
 fbinwrite("path_to_gdat", var)
 ```
-#### 4.2.X Running some Fortran Code
+#### 4.2.4 Running some Fortran Code
-These are the necessary steps to create the MicroMet input file.
-I removed the optional steps!
+Follow Glen's steps to create the MicroMet input file.
+I removed the optional steps that removes the drizzle fraction!
 Read the appropriate readme in the directory if you want to and need to do the optional steps!
 1. 1_topo_lonlat
     - Change the `nldas2_ll.txt` and `nldas2_topo.txt` files only if the input topo_vege is slightly different from Glen Liston's.
 For example, since I only wanted SRRW, I subset the NLDAS2 forcing to cover the easter US.
 2. 2_define_points